 Common Forms of Therapy in Addiction Treatment

-- Behavioral Therapy—talk therapy that addresses the thoughts and behaviors that contributed to your addiction.
+- Behavioral Therapy—This form of talk therapy addresses the thoughts and behaviors that contributed to your addiction.

-- Pharmacotherapy—the use of medications to help reduce the cravings and the satisfaction of your drug of choice.
+- Pharmacotherapy—This approach uses medications to help reduce the cravings and the satisfaction of your drug of choice.